German cruise shipbuilder MV Werften filed for bankruptcy on Monday, January 10, leaving the fate of the yard and its ~2,000 employees uncertain.

 Like others in the cruise industry sector, MV Werften and GHK have faced difficulties in the wake of the COVID crisis and its impact on guest operations.

-At 208,000 GT and 342 metres long, Global Dream is expected to have a capacity for up to 9,500 passengers, ranking it as one of the highest-capacity liners in the world.
+At volume 208,000 GT-tons and LOA length 342 m, Global Dream is expected to have max capacity 9500 passengers, ranking it as one of the highest-capacity liners in the world.
 Construction of the vessel is reportedly ~75% completed.